 Public buses will take bikes, the bus from Chengdu to Kangding is a good easy option, stay in a hostel in town and they can give you up to date details of times and even store your bike box for you.
 Going from main bus station it takes about 10 hours to Kangding.

 Taxis can be arranged in most towns but these are not cheap options at $100 for town to town rides as you’ll need the entire taxi.
-We heard hitching is not super easy and the Chinese won’t offer rides as easily as Tibetans do but most Tibetans are on Yamaha motorbikes!
+We heard hitching is not super easy and the Chinese won’t offer rides as easily as Tibetans do but then most Tibetans are on Yamaha motorbikes!
 However when Ed got sick we hitched a ride pretty quick in a Chinese truck back to Kangding.

 3. The riding